Joint Routing, Resource Allocation, and Energy Optimization for Integrated Access and Backhaul with Open RAN: Results

 To analyze the throughput achieved by the \gls{iab} networks, we first show the hourly throughput measured over a week for scenario 1 using local search and selective-reduction approaches, which is presented in Fig.~\ref{fig:throughput_week}.
 We note that in the evaluations, initial retention count and maximum retention count for the selective-reduction method are set as 5 and 10 respectively.

 The periodic fluctuation in the throughput achieved can be attributed to the varying user density corresponding to the peak and non-peak hours of a day.
 We observe that the selective-reduction method provides slightly higher throughput than the local search method and we note that the result is consistent across both FR1 and FR3.
 This improved performance is a consequence of the ranking and pruning of the links in the selective-reduction method based on effective link quality.
 Prioritizing link quality enables the optimization solvers to establish routes that maximize data transmission efficiency.
+We also observe that greedy baseline has the worst performance compared to the other two proposed methods.
+The greedy baseline exhibits failure cases at 7 GHz under high-load conditions, achieving 0 throughput in 27\% of hours (46 out of 168).
+This occurs because the greedy topology-building process, which iteratively connects nodes while enforcing tree constraints, fails to complete when network density is high.
+Our proposed algorithms maintain 100\% connectivity across all load conditions by solving joint optimization problems, rather than using greedy iterative construction.
+This demonstrates that joint optimization is necessary not only for efficiency but also for reliability at scale.

-We also present the \gls{cdf} for throughput across all evaluated scenarios in Fig. \ref{fig:throughput_cdf}.
+We also present the \gls{cdf} for throughput across all evaluated scenarios in Fig. \ref{fig:throughput_cdf}. \gls{cdf} converging at lower throughput indicates a consistent performance ceiling, while convergence at higher throughput reflects greater peak capacity.
 The plot highlights that the selective-reduction method outperforms the local-search method in terms of throughput and maintains consistent performance across both scenarios and for both FR1 and FR3.